AXDOOMER/doom-patcher/README.md

 # doom-patcher
-A patching tools that can apply known hacks to the DOOM executable
+This is a patching tool that can apply multiple different hacks the Doom 2 version 1.9 executable.